FOSSEE/st-scripts/parsing_data.rst

 We can also observe that an empty string appears in the list since there are two semi colons without anything in between.

-Hence split splits on whitespace if called without an argument and splits on the given argument if it is called with an argument.
+To recap, ``split`` splits on whitespace if called without an argument and splits on the given argument if it is called with an argument.

 {{{ Pause here and try out the following exercises }}}